 During your consultation, Dr. Shapiro will have you wear a bra with a temporary implant inside to help you get an idea of the best volume.
-You will need to add about 10-20% more volume to the size you liked, particularly if it will be placed under the pectoral muscle.
+You will need to add about 10-20% more volume to the size you like, particularly if it will be placed under the pectoral muscle.

 Implants may be placed beneath the breast tissue and over the pectoral muscle (subglandular placement), or under the breast tissue and pectoral muscle (submuscular placement).
 Most patients choose to have the implant placed beneath the muscle, and Dr. Shapiro prefers this placement because more natural tissue will cover the implant for a more natural feeling and appearance.
 This decreases the chance of rippling, and implants placed under the muscle have a lower rate of complications, including capsular contraction, in which hard scar tissue forms a capsule around the implant.

 While the submuscular placement is typically the best choice, Dr. Shapiro finds there are some cases in which the subglandular placement is a better option.
 This includes women with adequate natural tissue that will sufficiently hide the implant shape, or patients with very developed pectoral muscles.